SMcLeaish/astro-blog/src/blog/building_this_blog.md

 ### Tailwind and Daisy
-I've gotten used to reaching for [Shadcn](https://ui.shadcn.com) once again locking me into REACT.
+I've gotten used to reaching for [Shadcn](https://ui.shadcn.com) once again locking me into [React](https://react.dev/).
 Sticking with the concept of framework agnosticism I'm using [Tailwind](http://tailwindcss.com/) for coherent styling and the DAISY component library.

 ### The Blog